 Health services for pre-school children

-Problems that are identified at this examination may be treated free of charge at out-patient hospital departments and any subsequent treatment is free as a public patient.
+Problems that are found at developmental checks may be treated free of charge at out-patient hospital departments and any treatment needed after is free as a public patient.

 How to apply